Best Weather Station Manufacturer | Coda Sensors

 – Installation can be complex.

-– Significantly more expensive compared to traditional anemometers.
+– “Much more expensive than traditional anemometers.”

 **6. Pressure Anemometers**

 Pressure anemometers measure wind speed by utilizing the difference between the wind’s total pressure and its static pressure.
 They employ a double pitot tube.
 In this setup, one of the nozzles is oriented to face the direction of the airflow, thereby capturing the total pressure.
-Conversely, the other nozzle is directed away from the airflow, and as a result of the suction effect, it detects a lower pressure.
-The pressure difference generated by these two nozzles correlates with the wind speed.

 **Advantages:**